MicrosoftDocs/memdocs/memdocs/analytics/enroll-configmgr.md

 author: smritib17
 ms.author: smbhardwaj
 manager: dougeby
-# Customer intent: As a Microsoft Endpoint Manager administrator, I want to enroll Configuration Manager devices into Endpoint analytics so that I can gain insights into the user experience.
+# Customer intent: As an administrator, I want to enroll Configuration Manager devices into Endpoint analytics so that I can gain insights into the user experience.
 ms.localizationpriority: high
 ms.collection: highpri
 ---